9 social media marketing tips for estate agents

 Ben Moore estate agency on the Fylde Coast is a regular Facebook poster whose videos can get up to 40,000 views.

-Ben usually deals with buyers who are over 45 and have high-value assets, and Facebook’s algorithms makes it easier to reach them.
+Ben usually deals with buyers who are over 45 and have high-value assets, and Facebook’s algorithms make it easier to reach them.

 Just posting your latest properties is not social media marketing.

-Ben Moore reckons the key to social media success in 2021 is consistency.
+Ben Moore reckons the key to social media success is consistency.
 He reckons it’s better to do an average daily post than bursts of genius every few weeks.

 Ross Davies warns that content should be engaging and ongoing, but don’t expect instant results.

 He dedicates about 15 minutes to updating social media a day but admits it’s taken a few years to get to this stage.